w3c/dpv/README.md

 Membership to the group is open to all interested individuals and organisations.
 To join the group, you need a valid W3C account – which is free to get and can be [requested here](https://www.w3.org/accounts/request).
 The group meets usually through online meeting calls - see [meetings calendar](https://www.w3.org/groups/cg/dpvcg/calendar) and [minutes](https://w3id.org/dpv/meetings/).

+## Funding Acknowledgements

+The DPVCG was established as part of the [SPECIAL H2020 Project](https://specialprivacy.ercim.eu/), which received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 731601 from 2017 to 2019.

+Harshvardhan J. Pandit was funded to work as the chair of DPVCG from 2020 to 2022 by the [Irish Research Council\'s](https://research.ie/) Government of Ireland Postdoctoral Fellowship Grant#GOIPD/2020/790, and through the [ADAPT SFI Centre](https://www.adaptcentre.ie/) for Digital Media Technology is funded by Science Foundation Ireland through the SFI Research Centres Programme and is co-funded under the European Regional Development Fund (ERDF) through Grant#13/RC/2106 (2018 to 2020) and Grant#13/RC/2106_P2 (2021 onwards).

+Further funding acknowledgements for individual members are provided within relevant specifications.